oroinc/documentation/crm/dev_guide/cookbook/how_to_accelerate_import.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Import from the UI is good for relatively small amount of data (up to 1000 entities), but if you need to import thousands
 or millions of entities the command line is your best choice.
-The OroPlatform provides the CLI command ``oro:import:csv``
+OroPlatform provides the CLI command ``oro:import:csv``
 that allows to import records from the specified CSV file.

 .. code-block:: bash